Physician Assistant Faculty and Staff

 Erin Gysbers was born and raised in Pennsylvania where she earned her bachelor's degree in Biology from Pennsylvania State University in 2004.
 She went on to earn her master’s degree in Physician Assistant Studies from St. Francis University in 2007.
 Upon graduation, Erin moved to California to participate in the OB/GYN residency for PAs at Arrowhead Regional Medical Center.
 She graduated from the residency in 2008.
 Since that time, Erin has worked in women's health and orthopedics.
 She joined the Loma Linda Physician Assistant program in 2017 as full time faculty and is a Didactic Coordinator.
 Her responsibilities include coordinating and teaching Clinical Medicine, Physical Diagnosis and Primary Care Pediatrics.

-Clinical Director – Courtney McConnell, MPA, PA-C
+Clinical Director – Courtney Marquez, MPA, PA-C

-Didactic Coordinator – Jennifer Hayhurst, MPA, PA-C
+Clinical Coordinator – Jennifer Hayhurst, MPA, PA-C

-Jennifer Hayhurst was born locally and earned her Bachelor of Science degree in Environmental Science with a minor in Biology from the University of Redlands in 1998.
+Jennifer Hayhurst earned her Bachelor of Science degree in Environmental Science with a minor in Biology from the University of Redlands in 1998.
 She then obtained her Master’s degree in Physician Assistant Sciences in 2014 from Loma Linda University.
 She has worked in the field of Dermatology since graduation.
 She received advanced training provided by the Society of Dermatology Physician Assistants and became a Diplomate in 2015.
 She returned to Loma Linda in 2017 as full-time faculty and Clinical Coordinator for the Physician Assistant program.
 Her responsibilities include coordination of the clinical year and lecturing in Clinical Skills, Preventive Medicine and Physical Diagnosis in the didactic year.

 Department Faculty- Anthony Sutton, MSM, PA-C